SonarSystems/Bootstrap-3-Tutorial-13---Dropdown-Alignment/README.md

-Bootstrap-3-Tutorial-13---Dropdown-Alignment
+Bootstrap 3 Tutorial 13 - Dropdown Alignment
 ============================================

-Code for the following video tutorial
+Code for the following video tutorial http://youtu.be/K_AraKnRH_A